Bushbuckridge Local Municipality: Geography

 Bushbuckridge is bordered by Mopani District Municipality of Limpopo Province to the north, by Mozambique to the east, by Mbombela and Nkomazi Local Municipality to the south, and by Thaba Chweu and Maruleng Local Municipality to the west.

 The 2013 proposal to adjust the border between the municipal area of Mbombela (MP322) and Bushbuckridge Local Municipalities (MP325) was approved for implementation in 2016.

 Demographics

 The population of the municipality in the 2011 census was 541,248.
-The most-spoken first language is Tsonga (57%), followed by Northern Sotho with about 25%.
+The most-spoken first language is Tsonga with about 57%, followed by Northern Sotho language with about 25%.

 Administrative subdivisions

 Bushbuckridge Local Municipality consists of 135 settlements and is divided into thirty-seven wards.